Hot Boys: History

 Following the group's disbandment in 2001, the group remained on hiatus until 2009, when Lil Wayne brought out Juvenile and B.G. at one of his shows on the I Am Music Tour in New Orleans.
 Lil Wayne had been reportedly trying to spearhead a Hot Boys reunion beginning in 2008, with the support of the other group members.
 However, by 2012, only two songs featuring Lil Wayne, Juvenile, and B.G. materialized: "Ya Heard Me" from B.G.'s 2009 album Too Hood 2 Be Hollywood and the exclusive "If I Ain't a Hot Boy".
 Although Turk was released from prison in 2012, talks of a reunion were quelled when B.G. was arrested for weapons possession in 2009 and subsequently sentenced to 14 years in federal prison for gun possession and witness tampering in 2012.
 In December 2012, Turk released a song called "Zip It" featuring Lil Wayne on his SoundCloud account.
 A few weeks later, a remix was released with Juvenile featured on the last verse.
 In February 2013, a version with all four members of the group was released, with B.G. recording his verse over the phone from prison.
 In 2013, The Hot Boys (minus B.G.) appeared in the video of 2 Chainz's song "Used 2", whose lyrics are reminiscent of Juvenile's "Back That Azz Up".
 "Used 2" was produced by Mannie Fresh, who also appears in the video.
 The Hot Boys (without B.G.) performed with Mannie Fresh during Lil Wayne's Lil WeezyAna Fest in August 2015.
 Lil Wayne, Juvenile, and The Big Tymers reunited on a song called "Hate" in 2016.

+Turk was released from prison on October 12, 2012.

+B.G was released from prison on September 5, 2023.

+On May 19, 2024, Juvenile went on Instagram Live to confirm that the Hot Boys have reunited and are working on a new studio album.

+Since 2024, the group has been actively touring.

+The Hot Boys, consisting of Lil Wayne, Juvenile, Turk, and B.G., had a major reunion at Lil Wayne's Lil' WeezyAna Fest in New Orleans on November 2, 2024.
+This marked their first reunion in over 15 years and has since been followed by a mini-tour in 2025.